Sections of this article

 Manufacturing: Choosing the right manufacturing partners is a critical aspect of founding a watch brand.
 Collaborating with experienced watchmakers or production facilities ensures the quality and precision of the final product.
 Discussions with manufacturers involve detailing specifications, sourcing materials, and establishing production timelines.
 The alternative of manufacturing everything in-house is a challenging route forward and requires a lot of experience or learning, as well as large financial resources.

 Branding and Marketing Strategy: Developing a strong brand identity and implementing an effective marketing strategy are essential for brand recognition and success.
 This includes creating a compelling brand story, designing a memorable watch logo, and establishing an online presence through a website and social media platforms.
 The marketing strategy should also consider how to position the brand in the market, pricing strategies, and promotional activities.
 This step often has to occur, at least partially, earlier in the process.
-For example, crowdfunding typically requires having built a significant social-medial following before launching the crowdfunding campaign.
+For example, successful crowdfunding typically requires having built a significant social-medial following before launching the crowdfunding campaign.

 Distribution and Sales Channels: Determining the distribution and sales channels is a crucial step in bringing watches to the market.
 This involves deciding whether to sell directly to consumers through e-commerce, collaborate with retailers, or use a combination of both.
 Building relationships with retailers, developing an online store, and participating in trade shows are common strategies to establish a brand’s presence.